SlenderSolo/passwall2-install-openwrt/README.md

 ### Phase 3: Package Installation (Web Interface)

-Now you will install the actual Passwall components using the Web Interface.

 #### Step 1: Install Core Components
 1. Go to **System → Software**.
 2. Click the **Upload Package** button.
 3. Locate the folder where you unzipped the `passwall_packages` archive.
-4. Upload and install the following packages one by one (order generally doesn't matter, but Core first is recommended):
+4. Upload and install the following packages one by one (Xray-core first is recommended):
     *   `xray-core`
     *   `v2ray-geoip`
     *   `v2ray-geosite`